- Vendor Programmes

 Direct to Corporate Business

-A few stronger and better established brokers have succeeded in continuing to attract business directly from lessees, whilst also supporting a wide range of distributor/supplier financing arrangements across a broad range of assets.
+Stronger and better established brokers have succeeded in continuing to attract business directly from lessees, whilst also supporting a wide range of distributor/supplier financing arrangements across a broad range of assets.

 The direct to corporate sector may be contracting at the present time, but we are confident that it will never find itself redundant.
 There are too many lessors continuing to succeed in this traditional business area (particularly within the IT/Technology Sectors) and too many talented individuals who are successful, and enjoy, this very arena.
 We are always handling assignments which can utilise these very same skills across all industries.